 The DePaul women's basketball team boasted a program-best 3.625 GPA in 2012-13 and was awarded the BIG EAST's Team Academic Excellence Award for the sixth consecutive year for the highest GPA among their league counterparts.
 The 1997-98 and 2000-01 teams won Conference USA's Team GPA Award for having the highest cumulative grade point average among the league's then-12 women's basketball teams.
 DePaul's 2000-01 team GPA was the 13th-ranked GPA in the nation.

-Eight different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 13 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
+Ten different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 15 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
 Quigley (2007-08) followed Jenna Rubino as the BIG EAST/Aeropostale Scholar Athlete of the Year in 2006-07.
 Quigley was also earned the Scholar-Athlete Sport Excellence Award in 2007-08.
 Three times a DePaul player has been honored with the Conference USA Scholar-Athlete of the Year for women's basketball.
 McDonald (1998-99), Molly Watson (2000-01) and Lenae Williams (2001-02) were recognized as the top women's basketball scholar-athlete in Conference USA.
+For the 2014-15 season, Brittany Hrynko and Megan Podkowa were named I-AAA Scholar Athletes.

 Bruno inherited a program in 1988 that played in the previous two Women's National Invitational Tournaments and vowed to take the Blue Demons to the NCAA Tournament.
 After another trip to the WNIT in 1989, DePaul broke into the "Big Dance" in 1990 when the Blue Demons defeated Western Kentucky in their first NCAA Tournament contest.